Evening Prayer at 5:30 p.m. in the Chapel and

 Celtic Christians: The Story of Lindisfarne, St. Aidan and St. Cuthbert with the Rev. Hilary Streever

 Building off of October 11’s class, we go deeper with the particular stories of St. Aidan, who founded the monastery at Lindisfarne on the Holy Island, and his protégé, St. Cuthbert.
 This class is recommended in particular for those walking the Way of St. Cuthbert in June 2018.

 Truth to Power with the Rev. Dr. Mark Cooper

-How does your faith affect how you vote?
-As a follow up to his popular summer series, The News & the Good News, Mark Cooper will facilitate prayerful and respectful discussion during and following the mid-term elections, using Al Gore’s latest book Speaking Truth to Power as a launching point for conversation.
+How does your faith affect how you engage in our daily world?
+As a follow up to his popular summer series, The News & the Good News, Lutheran pastor Mark Cooper will facilitate prayerful and respectful discussion, celebrating the 500th anniversary of Martin Luther’s 95 Theses and Al Gore’s latest book Speaking Truth to Power as a launching point for conversation.

 November 29, December 6 & December 13